Feature Overview

 Login

-1. Call up the Outlook Web App at msx.tu-dresden.de.
+1. Open Outlook Web App (OWA) at msx.tu-dresden.de.

 If you do not want to set up a mail client via the Exchange protocol, OWA is a good choice as a calendar app due to its full support.
 During installation, an icon is created on the home screen which displays the OWA website without the usual web browser menus.